Roeck/guess-the-number/ER/README.md

-Exceptional Realty Group Website
+Real Estate Agency Website
 ---
 # Description

-This is an example site build from scratch using HTML and CSS.
+This is an example site built from scratch using HTML and CSS.

-# Contact

-email: rons9n@gmail.com